HaeffnerLab/trap-sim-tools-python/README.md

      is 1.
 As you move up along the axis (staying on the same side of the RF rail you count up).
 When you reach the top, you cross to the right side of the RF rail and start counting at the bottom.
 When you reach the top, you cross to the inside of the RF rail and count DC electrodes from bottom to top.
 When you are done counting all the DCs, you count the RF electrode(s).
-Below is an example with N=12:
+Below is an example with N=12 (see edit mode for formatting):
       ___________________
      | 05 | |    | | 10 |
      |____| |    | |____|